-When Jesus noticed that all who had come to the dinner were trying to sit in the seats of honor near the head of the table, he gave them this advice: "When you are invited to a wedding feast, don't sit in the seat of honor.
+When Jesus noticed that all who had come to the dinner [in the home of a leader of the Pharisees] were trying to sit in the seats of honor near the head of the table, he gave them this advice: "When you are invited to a wedding feast, don't sit in the seat of honor.
 What if someone who is more distinguished than you has also been invited?
 The host will come and say, 'Give this person your seat.'
 Then you will be embarrassed, and you will have to take whatever seat is left at the foot of the table!

 — Luke 14:7-11 NLT

 Most of us detest self-promotion when we see it in someone else.
 However, each of us has a strange ability to find "reasons" why we "need" to promote ourselves.
 Jesus wants us to give up on our self-promoting ways.
 He calls us to be humble and then let God do the exalting.
 We shouldn't be surprised that the apostle Paul held Jesus up as the perfect example of humility — Jesus didn't cling to position; he emptied himself of self-promotion and was obedient to God, and God exalted him at the proper time.
 Pride is destructive, selfish, and poisonous to Christian service and Christian maturity.
 Let's humble ourselves before both God and other people and trust him to honor us at the appropriate time.